wenzeslaus/MEA592_WebGIS_QGIS_Server/qgis_server_assignment.rst

 Appendix: Installing latest QGIS on Ubuntu
 ==========================================

+This section provides some pointers how to install latest QGIS including QGIS Server on Ubuntu.

 Add a key to identify the identity the repository using command line::

     gpg --keyserver keyserver.ubuntu.com --recv 47765B75